 Press Ctrl+Alt+Del to restart

 This error mostly occurs after a recent windows 10 21H2 upgrade, or after Perform System Restore.
 And the most probable culprit behind this problem is the corruption of system files.
 If anything damages your computer’s system files, you may find yourself “Operating system not found“ while booting.
-If you are also struggling from this problem, Here how to fix an operating system wasn’t found after restart or system upgrade.
+If you are also struggling with this problem, Here how to fix an operating system wasn’t found after restart or system upgrade.